The RESTORE Act

 The Resources and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act (RESTORE Act) dedicates 80 percent of all Clean Water Act penalties paid by those responsible for the 2010 gulf oil disaster to Gulf Coast restoration.

 The RESTORE Act is important because without it, these funds would have gone to the U.S. Treasury and could have been used for spending unrelated to the disaster.
-Because Clean Water Act penalties from the spill could reach $21 billion, the RESTORE Act is a huge win for the Gulf Coast.
+Because BP could owe as much as $13.7 billion, the RESTORE Act is a huge win for the Gulf Coast.

 Now that the RESTORE Act is signed into law, communities and ecosystems along the Gulf Coast are guaranteed funding to assist with recovery from one of the worst environmental disasters of our time.